Awakenchan/WhitelistSystem/README.md

 # WhitelistSystem
-testing for my whitelist system.
-Currently plan to release it free and user friendly.
+Dm for personal use for my whitelist.